 The mental challenges associated with the restrictions in food can be overcome by interacting with other people with a similar condition, either in person or through online support groups.
 Regular follow up with the doctor is necessary to check for the intestinal health and nutritional status of the body.

 Consumption of yoghurt or any other probiotic is good for the gut.
-It contains a treasure of good bacteria that help in healing the damaged intestine.
-It also helps in breaking down the complex food nutrients and repairs the intestine for better absorption.
+It contains a treasure of good bacteria that help in breaking down the complex food nutrients and helps intestine for better absorption.

 - Enzyme supplements

 There are many enzyme supplements in the market that claim to break down the gluten in the body.
 There is no complete evidence to corroborate this fact and it can be taken as a supplement for better digestion.
 For patients with celiac disease, these enzymes do not make it safe for people with celiac disease to eat a normal full gluten diet, they only help in digesting very low amounts of gluten in the body.